-By taking proper care of a Poinsettia, you can keep your plant alive, growing, and reblooming for years to come.
+By taking proper care of a euphorbia pulcherrima, commonly called Poinsettia, you can keep this popular holiday plant alive for years.
+Learn how to successfully keep your poinsettia growing, and reblooming with colorful bracts and colorful leaves for years to come!

 Here in the South, we have a Christmas tradition of putting poinsettias in the church auditorium in honor of a loved one who has passed on.
 Poinsettias of every color fill the room to overflowing.
 After the last service before Christmas day, everyone is invited to take their poinsettia home for the holidays to represent the memory of the loved one on the day.
 It really is a lovely tradition.